Selection of a good Behaviour Consultant is critical to your child’s program

 Where do I start?

-The consultant must be on the Registry for Autism Service Providers List (The RASP formerly known as the qualified providers list), in order to receive funding from the BC government.
+The consultant must be on the Registry for Autism Service Providers List (The RASP formerly known as the qualified providers list), in order to receive funding from the BC government for those kids under 6.
+For ages 6-18, it is not mandatory to select a consultant from the RASP.

-The RASP is maintained by ACT who is also responsible for handling any complaints regarding the service providers.
+The RASP is maintained by the Autism Information Network British Columbia (a branch of MCFD) who are also responsible for handling any complaints regarding the service providers (good luck with that).

 The ugly truth

 It’s critically important to talk to their current and previous clients, keeping in mind that there are privacy concerns to take into account.
 After a while you will begin to get a feel for who the quality candidates are.
-Some parents post on the FEAT chat board with their private email address, asking for confidential feedback about a prospective consultant.
+Some parents post on the Autism Support Network Private Facebook page, asking for confidential feedback about a prospective consultant.

-The ABA Support Network is collecting client feedback on Behaviour Consultants and will assist new parents through the selection process.
-To receive this assistance, you must join the ABA Support Network through their website (membership is free) and request that someone contact you.
+The Autism Support Network is collecting client feedback on Behaviour Consultants and will assist new parents through the selection process.
+To receive this assistance, you must join the Autism Support Network through their website (membership is free) and request that someone contact you.

 Are there consultants available for hire?